pharo-pulsar/pulsar/README.md

 they should be already in the system, otherwise you can install them using your favourite installer.

 ### Linux
-You should be ok, but you may need `libpanel` and `gtksourceview5` from the list of dependencies.
+You should be ok, but you may need `resvg`, `libpanel` and `gtksourceview5` from the list of dependencies.
 If that is the case, install them using you favorite package manager.

 ### MacOS
 You are a real programmer... why aren't you using linux?